floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 'just frame-transient data snippets' which are memcpy'ed into per-frame buffers and the buffer offsets recorded before the next draw- or dispatch-call.

-In sokol-gfx all Vulkan objects required for the resource binding system can be created upfront:

-- descriptor-set-layouts and pipeline-layouts are created in `sg_make_shader()` using the shader interface reflection information in `sg_shader_desc` (uniform block bindings live in descriptor set 0, and texture, storage buffer storage image and sampler bindings live in descriptor set 1)
+In sokol-gfx, the VkDescriptorSetLayout and VkPipelineLayout objects are created in `sg_make_shader()` using the shader interface reflection information provided in `sg_shader_desc` arg (which is usually code-generated by the sokol-shdc shader compiler).

+- the first descriptor set layout (set 0) describes all uniform block bindings used by the shader across all shader stages
+- the second descriptor set layout (set 1) describes all texture, storage buffer, storage image and sampler bindings

-- the `EXT_descriptor_buffer` specific descriptor sizes and offsets are also queried and stored in `sg_make_shader()`
+...additionally, `sg_make_shader()` queries the descriptor sizes and offsets within their descriptor set (this is `EXT_descriptor_buffer` functionality).
-- the per-descriptor opaque memory blobs are copied upfront into sokol-gfx view objects during `sg_make_view()` (the only exception here are uniform block descriptors because those have an unpredictable dynamic offset)

-...so a 'resource binding' operation in the sokol-gfx Vulkan backend via the `EXT_descriptor_buffer` extension essentially comes down to:

-- copy a bunch of small-ish (16..256 bytes) memory blocks into the current frame's descriptor buffer
-- call a Vulkan function to record an offset into the descriptor buffer for the next draw- or dispatch-call

 ### The uniform update system:

-Conceptually uniform updates in the Vulkan backned are similar to the Metal backend:
+Conceptually uniform updates in the Vulkan backend are similar to the Metal backend:

 - a double-buffered uniform buffer big enough to hold all uniform updates for a worst-case frame, allocated in host-visible memory (so that the memory is directly writable by the CPU and directly readable by the GPU)
-- a call to `sg_apply_uniforms()` memcpy's the uniform data snippet into the next free uniform buffer location (taking alignment requirements into account), this can happen independently for up to 8 'uniform block slots'
+- a call to `sg_apply_uniforms()` memcpy's the uniform data snippet into the next free uniform buffer location (taking alignment requirements into account), this happens individually for the up to 8 'uniform block slots'
 - before the next draw- or dispatch-call, the offsets into the uniform buffer for the up to 8 uniform block slots are recorded into the current command buffer